Global Destinations:

 Happy Birthday, Macedonia! by Sam Vaknin

-The Republic of Macedonia is 16 years old: an adolescent with the problems and promises that characterize puberty.
-The country now has a young and dynamic leadership which has succeeded, in one short year, to transform Macedonia's image both domestically and abroad.
+The Republic of Macedonia now has a young and dynamic leadership which has succeeded in transforming Macedonia's image both domestically and abroad.
 According to repeated polls, for the first time in two decades, people are optimistic and investors sanguine.

 But there are troubling currents afoot.
 Macedonia is undergoing a worrisome change of character.
 If not reversed, these malignant processes will backfire and Macedonia's hopes will be cruelly dashed.
 Under Nikola Gruevski, Macedonia, for the first time, stands a chance of becoming a prosperous member of Europe and the international community.
 Its history of self-destructive self-defeating behavior can be avoided.